 Following over two years of discussions with industry, academia, governments and international NGOs, the Climate Bonds Initiative, an investor-focused not-for-profit is due to launch a consultation later this year on proposed green bond criteria for hydropower.

-This criteria is seen as key to fully unlocking the market to the hydropower sector, as to date it has been held back a lack of clarity over appropriate standards.
+This criteria is seen as key to fully unlocking the market to the hydropower sector, as to-date there has been a lack of clarity over appropriate standards.

 What role will the green bond market have in the future of hydropower financing?